afonso07/CryptoStream/README.md

 > 💸 CryptoStream is a simple way to stream any crypto asset/exchange/instrument using the CryptoWatch API.
 ---
 ## 🏃‍♂️ Running CryptoStream
-First give permissions to the script to be run by executing `chmod +x StreamRun`.
+First give permissions for the script to be run by executing `chmod +x StreamRun`.
 After, you can run both the back and front-ends by simply executing the `StreamRun` script.

 ![[video-to-gif output image]](https://im3.ezgif.com/tmp/ezgif-3-431a68921d.gif)